 png files, Scabbard generates a raw

 dot file which can be analyzed in variety of tools (Gephi etc).
-Generating other formats like

 Project is fully written in Kotlin and it enabled me to build better APIs (DSL) allowing me to concentrate on expressing the graph cleanly instead of worrying about API specifics.
 Scabbard also ships a